adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 ![](https://res.cloudinary.com/adonis-js/image/upload/q_auto,f_auto/v1617282627/v5/logger-sticker.png)

 ### Tasks renderer
-You can make use of tasks renderer to display the output of multiple actions.
-AdonisJS itself uses it to display the UI when scaffolding a new app.
+You can make use of the task renderer to display the output of multiple actions.
+AdonisJS itself uses it to show the UI when scaffolding a new app.

-The tasks renderer has two output modes, ie `minimal` and `verbose`.
+The task renderer has two output modes, i.e.,` minimal` and `verbose`.
 We automatically switch to `verbose` mode when the shell is [not interactive](https://github.com/poppinss/cliui/blob/develop/api.ts#L28-L30).

 ```ts
 const tasksManager = this.ui.tasks()